craigh411/vue-rate-it/README.md

 #### Setting up Babel

-Wether you are using Browserify or Webpack you will need to make sure you have babel-preset-es2015 installed to correctly transpile the ES2015 code, and have included the following in your .babelrc file in the root of your project:
+Whether you are using Browserify or Webpack you will need to make sure you have babel-preset-es2015 installed to correctly transpile the ES2015 code, and have included the following in your .babelrc file in the root of your project:

 ```json
 {